vmware-samples/vrealize-orchestrator-plug-in-for-redis/README.md

 ## Building the plug-in

+First, you need to install the vRO Plug-in SDK version 8.4.2 because the project depends on it.
-The plug-in can be built using standard Maven commands:
+After that the plug-in can be built using standard Maven commands:

 ```bash
 mvn clean install